BytesAndCoffee/QuadShot/README.md

 #QuadShot
-A CPU and Assembly JIT compiler written in Python
+A CPU and Assembly compiler written in Python